The Disappeared (2008 film): Plot

 He runs to the church to search for Tom and Sophie, telling Simon along the way that Ballan is the killer but that he doesn't expect Simon to believe him.
 He enters the crypt beneath the church and finds Sophie alive but very frightened.
 He starts to help her but is knocked out by Ballan.
 Meanwhile, Simon and Matthew's father have come to the church looking for Matthew.
 Ballan comes out and tells them he hasn't seen Matthew.
 Matthew's father is satisfied with this answer and leaves, but Simon is suspicious and enters the crypt.
 Ballan discovers and kills him.
-When Matthew comes to, he discovers Simon's body and flees, only to encounter Adrian (whose eyes flash red) who mockingly states Tom cried out for his brother, prompting an enraged Matthew to beat him with a rock.
+When Matthew comes to, he discovers Simon's body and flees, only to encounter Ballan (whose eyes flash red) who mockingly states Tom cried out for his brother, prompting an enraged Matthew to beat him with a rock.
 Once outside, he collapses and is taken to hospital.

 When Matthew awakens in hospital, his father is there and tells him that Sophie is safe and sound, and that the bodies of both Tom and the real Adrian Ballan were found in the crypt—the killer was an impostor and has escaped, but the police are looking for him.
 Matthew looks again at the newspaper clipping Amy gave him, which is already several years old as it antedates the fire in Shelley's flat.
 Below the story about Shelley he sees another story reporting the suicide of a teenager—his friend Amy.
 He realises that it was Amy's ghost who was helping him all along.
 Tom is buried properly in the churchyard, and Matthew and his father visit his grave; Matthew also visits Amy's grave, which is located not far away in the same cemetery.